Al Lettieri

-Alfredo Lettieri (February 24, 1928 – October 18, 1975) was an American actor.
+Alfredo Anthony Lettieri (February 24, 1928 – October 18, 1975) was an American actor and screenwriter.
 Active during the 1960s and 1970s, he commonly portrayed villainous characters.
-He achieved recognition for his performance as mobster Virgil Sollozzo in the crime film The Godfather (1972) and appeared in several other productions alongside Hollywood's biggest screen stars.
+Lettieri achieved recognition for his performance as mobster Virgil Sollozzo in the crime film The Godfather (1972), and appeared in several other productions alongside Hollywood's biggest screen stars.

-Background

-Lettieri was an Italian-American who spoke Italian fluently.
+Early life

+An Italian-American from New York City, Lettieri was fluent in Sicilian and Italian.
 His brother-in-law was Pasquale Eboli, brother of Genovese crime family boss Thomas Eboli.

 Career

-1950s to 1960s

-Lettieri had a role in the 1958 Perry Mason episode "The Case of the Fugitive Nurse" as Arthur Strome.
+Lettieri — credited as "Anthony Lettier" — had a role in the 1958 Perry Mason episode "The Case of the Fugitive Nurse" as Arthur Strome.
 At the age of 36, he had a role in the television film The Hanged Man (1964).

-1970s
+Before his notable film roles materialized, Lettieri offered his services as a dialogue coach on five productions, including the 1968 wartime classic Where Eagles Dare.
+He was credited variously as "Alfredo Lettieri" and "Al Lettier" during this phase of his career.

 Lettieri is best known for his role as Sicilian heroin trafficker Virgil Sollozzo in the 1972 American crime film The Godfather.
-This was the second film in which he and Marlon Brando had worked together, the first being The Night of the Following Day (1969).
+In his 2024 autobiography, Al Pacino describes how Lettieri took him to visit a suburban New York family that resembled the Corleones after telling him, “You should meet this guy.
+It's good for what you're doing”.
+Pacino concluded, "Little Al knew some guys.
+Some real guys.
+And now he was introducing me to one of them."
+This was the second film in which Lettieri and Marlon Brando worked together, the first being The Night of the Following Day (1969).

 He wrote the film adaptation that became the screenplay for the 1971 gangster movie Villain, which starred Richard Burton and Ian McShane.
-Lettieri played the henchman, Rudy Butler, in Steve McQueen's 1972 action film, The Getaway, and the menacing hit-man Frank Renda in the 1974 Charles Bronson film, Mr. Majestyk.
-He played the part of Ciro Musante in the Tonino Valerii-directed 1976 film, Go Gorilla Go.
+Lettieri played the brutal, libidinous henchman Rudy Butler in Steve McQueen's 1972 action film The Getaway, and the menacing hit man Frank Renda in the 1974 Charles Bronson film Mr. Majestyk.

+In 1975, he went to Italy to co-star in the Bud Spencer comedy Piedone a Hong Kong.
+He subsequently appeared in two more Italian films, Go Gorilla Go (1976) with Fabio Testi, and top-billed in the Pupi Avati-directed House of Pleasure for Women (1976).
+He was originally cast in the lead of Mario Bava's crime thriller Rabid Dogs, but was let go three days into principal photography, reportedly after showing up to set intoxicated.

 Death

-Lettieri died of a heart attack in 1975.
+At age 47, Lettieri died of a heart attack in New York City in October 1975.